Dragons (Biology)

 Wind dragons favor frills over spurs.

 Half of wind dragons have whiskers, long symmetrical growths from the face that seem to almost float in the air, and the wind dragon has limited control of these.
 They are not prehensile.
-Whiskers are made of a soft cartilege and have a consistent thickness between individuals, never too thick or thin.
+Whiskers are made of a soft cartilage and have a consistent thickness between individuals, never too thick or thin.
 Whiskers are always tipped with a small frill if the dragon has frills.
 Whiskers originate in wind dragons but they may pass them to non-Wind descendants for a few generations.
 Whiskers will disappear if the wind genes get too diluted.

 Water Dragons